 Rewire the pump motor for the new voltage.OpenCloseMost Sentra pump motors are dual voltage.

-Diagram showing new pump wiring schematic for Sentra units manufactured after January 1, 2011.
+- Diagram showing new heater wiring schematic for Sentra units manufactured after January 1, 2011.

 Rewire the transformer to the proper voltage as shown by the schematicOpenClose on the transformer.

-Schematic on transformer showing proper wiring for new voltage for Sentra units manufactured after January 1, 2011.
+- Diagram showing new pump wiring schematic for Sentra units manufactured after January 1, 2011.

 Replace the motor starter and overload block.OpenClose Adjust the overload block settings for the current draw at the new voltage.